bdbrink/valid_parentheses/README.md

 ## How it works

+check the string against the dictionary, characters should match.

+step1:
+check if the stack actually has value

+step2:
-check the string against the dictionary, if the character exists and the last value of the input string is equal.
+check the last value of the input

+step3:
+compare against the dictionary (which maps the values properly)

 ```
 (